semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ### Searching

-WOOOOOW !
-Can you believe it ?!
-We are finally there, talking about the most important and valuable feature of Elasticsearch: **The full-text search** !!
+WOOOOOW!
+Can you believe it?!
+We are finally there, talking about the most important and valuable feature of Elasticsearch: **The full-text search**!!

 But first, I need to be honest with you.
 There is still plenty of things that need to be said about other features of Elasticsearch.
 I am thinking about routing, Segment merging, and so on.
 Nevertheless, I don't want this article to be boring, so I decided to talk about full-text search now, since routing & cie are not essentials to practice full-text search.